Facebook Messenger Scams: How to Spot and Stop Them

 There’s also the chance a friend’s account was hacked if they sent you a suspicious message saying you won an award or prize.
 Or an official-looking agency may say the same thing.
 You’ll then be prompted to pay for prize delivery or ask for personal information.
 It’s always a scam.

 This can be anything from a fake GoFundMe to a simple plea by a hacked parent or family member.
 You’ll be sent a malicious link to a site that mimics a real donation site.
-The hackers can steal the donated money and even bank details if you enter those.
+Hackers can steal donated money and even bank details if you enter them.

 Scams on Facebook Marketplace will try to lure you in with too-good-to-be-true prices and then ask for payment in gift cards or even to move the conversation off Messenger.
 All of these point to the sale being a scam.
 Report the seller immediately and block the message.